Why Eating Fresh Greens Is Beneficial And Keeps You Healthy

 What is chlorophyll?

-What causes chlorophyll in our body?
+What causes chlorophyll in our bodies?

 Chlorophyll resembles hemoglobin, our red blood cells, down to the smallest detail.
 The only difference is the core of the chemical structure.
-The green plant dye has a magnesium molecule, and the red blood cells an iron molecule.
+The green plant dye has a magnesium molecule, and the red blood cells have an iron molecule.
 The properties are, however, the same because both hemoglobin and chlorophyll can transport oxygen and thus form new blood.

 Chlorophyll kills or prevents germs from multiplying